hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

 In case you are facing trouble with setting up your (non-Auth0) OIDC provider, it can be beneficial to skim the instructions in :ref:`helm-validator-auth0` as well, to check for functionality or configuration details that your OIDC provider setup might be missing.

-.. [#reach] The URL must be reachable from the Canton participant and validator app running in your cluster, as well as from all web browsers that should be able to interact with the wallet and directory UIs.
+.. [#reach] The URL must be reachable from the Canton participant and validator app running in your cluster, as well as from all web browsers that should be able to interact with the wallet and CNS UIs.

     ..
 TODO(#2052) use a unique audience for each app